ForgeRock/forgeops/helm/README.md

 # Tips

-To connect an LDAP browser to OpenDJ running in the cluster, use port forwarding:
+To connect an LDAP browser to DS running in the cluster, use port forwarding:

 kubectl port-forward opendj-configstore-0 1389:1389